Podcastindex-org/podping-hivewriter/CLI.md

 **Arguments**:

 * `[LISTEN_IP]`: IP to listen on.
 Should accept any ZeroMQ-compatible host string.
 WARNING: DO NOT run this on a publicly accessible host.
 There currently is NO authentication required to submit to the server.
 Set to * or 0.0.0.0 for all interfaces.
-IPv6 not currently supported.  [env var: PODPING_LISTEN_IP;default: localhost]
+IPv6 not currently supported.  [env var: PODPING_LISTEN_IP;default: 127.0.0.1]
 * `[LISTEN_PORT]`: Port to listen on.  [env var: PODPING_LISTEN_PORT;default: 9999]

 **Options**: